-For example, \citet{cai2008nonparametric} proposed a one-step local-linear GMM estimator that corresponds to the local-linear GMM discussed in \citet{su2013local} with an identity weight matrix. \citet{tran2009local} provided a local constant two-step GMM estimator with specified weight matrix by minimizing the asymptotic variance. \citet{su2013local} developed a local-linear GMM estimator procedure of functional coefficient instrument variable models with a general weight matrix under exogenous conditions. \citet{cai2006functional} proposed a two-step local-linear estimation procedure to estimate the functional coefficient which include the estimation of high-dimensional non-parametric model in first step and later estimate the functional coefficients using the first-step non-parametric estimates as generated regressor.
-As opposed to the classical GMM, for non-parametric local-linear GMM estimator, integrated mean square error increases as the number of instrument variables increase for arbitrary choice of instrument variables \citep{bravo2021second}.
+In this paper, we develop a functional generalized method of moments (GMM) estimation procedure for such VCM, which does not require distributional assumption and can accommodate heteroskedasticity of unknown form.
+There exist rich literature of applying GMM to varying coefficient models without functional data and heteroskedasticity.
+For example, \citet{cai2008nonparametric} proposed a one-step local-linear GMM estimator that corresponds to the local-linear GMM discussed in \citet{su2013local} with an identity weight matrix. \citet{tran2009local} provided a local constant two-step GMM estimator with a specified weight matrix by minimizing the asymptotic variance. \citet{su2013local} developed a local-linear GMM estimator procedure of functional-coefficient instrument variable (IV) models with a general weight matrix under exogenous conditions. \citet{cai2006functional} proposed a two-step local-linear estimation procedure to estimate the functional coefficient which includes the estimation of high-dimensional non-parametric model in first step and later estimates the functional coefficients using the first-step non-parametric estimates as generated regressor.
+As opposed to the classical GMM, for non-parametric local-linear GMM estimator, the integrated mean square error increases as the number of IVs increases for its arbitrary choice \citep{bravo2021second}.